cloud-gov/cg-site/content/ops/troubleshooting-bosh.md

 X: build #<NUMBER>, step: jumpbox, type: task
 ```

+If you get the message "no containers matched your search parameters!" when
+running the intercept command, it could mean that the build you created when
+you clicked the plus button in the previous steps has expired.
+Return to that
+step to create another build and try the intercept command again as quickly
+as possible.

 You now have a shell with all the Bosh tools, like the Bosh CLI.
 You can
 reference the [Bosh CLI documentation](https://bosh.io/docs) or continue to